 Some cheap, obviously pretty little thing, of course, I thought.
 Her voice had been sensuous and slightly husky over the air.
-And poor If I had seen Roger and Judith Moore, repeating with their eyes what their lips had just said . . .
+And poor and I would-I must!
+Even if I

-Roger was probably proud of his conquest.
+Roger was probably proud of his

 I remembered things that had happened in the last few months, things I hadn't paid any attention to at the time.
 Perhaps it was partly my fault, I admitted.
 I'd thought our marriage had settled down to a quiet, friendly affair, with sex and love relegated to their proper place.
 But Roger, after all, was a man, like other men, and probably I'd been foolish to forget that.